lisk-team/lisk-nano/README.md

 ./node_modules/protractor/bin/webdriver-manager update
 ```

-Setup a lisk test node to run on localhost:4000 as described in https://github.com/LiskHQ/lisk#tests
+Setup a lisk test node to run on localhost:4000 as described in the [Lisk test documentation](https://github.com/LiskHQ/lisk#tests).

 And run it with [pm2](http://pm2.keymetrics.io/).